swasti324/Data-Science-S25/challenges/c02-michelson-assignment.md

 - Graph 3: Added LIGHTSPEED_VACUUM Horizontal Line
   - Lastly I added a horizontal line for the lightspeed_vacuum value to see how far away the entire data set is from the ‘real’ mean value.
-    It is interesting to see that the discrepancy is so significant that all but two data points are over that plotted value.
+    It is interesting to see that the discrepancy is so disparate that all but two data points are over that plotted value.

 ## Bibliography